Roy Allen (footballer): Goal umpiring career

 After a year away from umpiring Allen rejoined the VFL list in 1940 this time as a goal umpire.
 His first match was in round 1 at the same venue as his lone field and boundary appointments – Brunswick Street – and earned him Heritage Number 92.
 This time Fitzroy won, defeating St Kilda.

 In his first two years Allen was appointed to both VFL Lightning Premierships and in 1942 his first VFL final.
 For the remainder of his career he missed a finals appointment in only one season (1945).

 As a goal umpire Allen umpired two VFL grand finals – 1950 and 1953.
 The latter would be Allen's last match.
 He retired as a goal umpire with a total of 209 VFL matches (11 finals).

 In the final home and away round of 1951 Allen was appointed to umpire the Carlton versus Essendon match.
 In the second quarter both he and boundary umpire Herb Kent reported Essendon full-forward John Coleman and his opponent, Harry Caspar, for striking each other.
 At the subsequent tribunal hearing both umpires said Coleman struck Caspar in retaliation, Allen stating, "Coleman was only defending himself.
 Had I been in the same position, I would have done exactly as he did."

 Umpires' Association

-Allen was a member of the Victorian Football League Umpires' Association (VFLUA) from 1930–1953 with the exception of 1939.
+Allen was a member of the Victorian Football League Umpires' Association (VFLUA) from 1930 to 1953 with the exception of 1939.
 Elected junior vice-president in 1942 he succeeded to the presidency in 1943, a year early, when Senior Vice-president Alan Coward was unable to take up the role.

-From 1944 to 1946 he served on the Executive Committee and following his retirement was auditor for the association from 1954–1972.
+From 1944 to 1946 he served on the Executive Committee and following his retirement was auditor for the association from 1954 to 1972.
 He was elected a life member in 1944 and awarded a Lifetime Achievement Award in 1972.
 Allen was one of the original 99 inductees into the AFLUA Hall of Fame.